What Are Black Triangles?

 How much does it cost to fix black triangles?

 It depends on which technique fits your case and how many sites need treatment.
 Most patients have two to four sites between the upper front teeth, and sometimes more across the lower front.
-We give you a specific quote after the exam, once we’ve confirmed which approach is right for your teeth.
+At Nations Dental Studio, black triangle correction is about $700 per site, quoted firmly after the exam.

 Do black triangles mean I have bone loss?